 Although in some places in the literature the stream through the gorge is called Borovniščica, the Otavščica stream gets the name Borovniščica, only lower after it flows out of the Pekel gorge.

-Important notice: Trail through the gorge and the access to the upper part of the gorge is recommended only with the proper boots and hiking experience.
+the gorge is recommended only with the proper boots and hiking experience. |